Skip to main content

 The Searle Center plays a key role in the fulfillment of the HLC quality initiative by working collaboratively with many units across the institution, including Academic Support and Learning Advancement, AccessibleNU, Counseling and Psychological Services, School of Professional Studies Distance Learning, Teaching and Learning Technologies, and University Libraries, in the planning, staffing, management, and evaluation of the practica.

-By engaging in the UDL practicum, participants will:
+By participating in this program, participants will:

 If you have any questions, please email practicum@northwestern.edu.